Administrative Procedure 213

 - The Superintendent shall hear appeals within 30 days of the appeal date.

-- Parents may have the right to appeal a program or placement decision in accordance with Board Policy 13, Appeals and Hearings Regarding Student Matters.
+- Parents/guardians have the right to appeal a program or placement decision in accordance with Board Policy 13: Appeals and Hearings Regarding Student Matters.

 - The Division may provide special education programming and services to non-resident students through tuition agreements that cover program costs in excess of the Division funding rates.